Trustee Vacancy Information

 - In total, 11,000 pupils aged 11-18.

 - Includes three active Sixth forms, with the third having opened in September 2023.

 - Operating across five Local Authority areas.

-- All schools are at least Ofsted “Good”, with both Liphook and Petersfield being “Outstanding”
+- All schools are at least Ofsted Good, with both Liphook and Petersfield being Outstanding at their latest inspections.

 BET’s approach to teaching and learning is innovative and immersive – a rich blend of the latest education thinking, technology and practice both in and outside the classroom.
 The trust sets the highest expectations for themselves and their students, and this is reflected in their results and Ofsted progress.

 Across all their schools, they have introduced a range of game-changing teaching methods, including language immersion in Mandarin-Liphook being the first UK State school to introduce Mandarin as a main-stream language-, cross-cultural projects with Sweden, China and Germany, and an integrated Science, Technology, Engineering and Maths (STEM) curriculum developed in partnership with business and industry.

 BET is at the forefront of the use of 1:1 iPads for teaching and learning.
 In addition to numerous opportunities for international exchange visits, they have an active outdoor education programme.
 Bohunt Liphook is the only school in the South of England to be a self-certifying authority for the Duke of Edinburgh Award Scheme, across Bronze, Silver and Gold

 BET’s board seeks to replace three departing Trustees covering three broad and distinct skills areas; therefore the incoming Trustees will be required to possess skills in: